mosTavassoli/IS-SunTech/ReportAsIs.md

 ### IT/IS  group / office

-If present, describe IT office (where in structure, size, skills)

-If not, describe how IT services are decided and managed (external provider, external consultant, ...)

-If possible, report or estimate expense in IT

-Report ratio: expense in IT / Turn over
+The IT group is based in the central building and it is managed internally and some employees are responsible to develop, maintenance each department's systems and devices.

 ## Formalization / specialization/ centralization

 ## Organizational type

 Bronze Industry which is located nearly to the capital city holds the CEO, Development, Human Resource, Marketing, Financial, Support, warehousing, and IT departments.
-Note that the software systems (product) is developed in main Industry's building.
+Note that the software systems (product) are developed in the main Industry's building.
-As a result, Bronze is not a Geographical however it's Functional company with high level of formalization.
+As a result, Bronze is not a Geographical however it's Functional company with a high level of formalization.

 # Business Model Canvas
 <img src="https://www.mediafire.com/convkey/84d3/vgkvaj5oxwtc6op6g.jpg" alt=""> <br>